Strategies to Get your Kids Ready for their First Year of University

 If you have children at or nearing university-age, this UK uni checklist developed as part of the TV Licensing (TVL) Family Quiz is a great conversation starter on what they might expect once they’re away from home.

-In September 2022, my 18-year-old started her first year of university and this year, her 17-year-old sister too will hopefully head off to university.
+In 2022, my 19-year-old started her first year of university and in 2023, her 17-year-old sister did so too.
 As both sisters are very close, I can’t help but wonder how their relationship will be impacted by this next stage in their adult life, but most importantly, I wonder if they are ready for life.
 LIFE in capital letters, I guess.
 Indeed, it’s every parent’s hope that they’ve done their job right and that their grown kids can face the struggles and joys of becoming an adult, but nobody can tell the future.
 Right?

-Thanks to the TVL Family Quiz, I was glad to tackle some timely questions on what it’s like to become independent in the UK, and my daughter and I had fun reviewing each other’s replies, each of us in turn pleasantly surprised or puzzled by our respective answers.
+Thanks to the TVL Family Quiz, I was glad to tackle some timely questions on what it’s like for young adults to become independent in the UK, including budgeting for daily life or for student travel in Europe.
+My daughter and I had fun reviewing each other’s replies, each of us in turn pleasantly surprised or puzzled by our respective answers.